-SimpliSafe’s app shouldn’t be called an app.
-From the app, you can do nothing more than arm your system, disarm it, and check out live video footage.
+SimpliSafe’s app is limited.
+From the app, you can do nothing more than arm your system, disarm it, check out live video footage, and manage alerts.
 It holds a 1.5-3.5 star rating on iTunes and Google Play.

 Protect America’s app has struggled over the years, though they’ve recently improved their rating to 3 stars on both platforms.
 It allows more control over your system like Frontpoint’s app, but the problem is that they are a security company trying to maintain a mobile app.
 They would be better off using an app from a technology company like Alarm.com.

 Who Has the Best Reputation?

 A reputation is thankfully more than hearts and rants posted online.
 To me, a company’s reputation is reflected in the policies they lay out for their customers.
 Frontpoint and SimpliSafe both offer ample time to test their systems.
 With Frontpoint you have 30 days to test the system and service, and you can return it for any reason if you’re not happy.
 With SimpliSafe, as they don’t require a contract, you can simply sign up for monitoring for one month.
 If you aren’t happy, you can return the equipment for any reason within 60 days.
 Protect America is the loser here as they offer a short 14 day return period and charge a restocking fee.